 Research is all about lab coats and test tubes, right?
 Actually, research is about much, much more – in fact many researchers have never worn a lab coat in their lives!
 Research is feeding curiosity and answering questions - like whether you can turn orange into grapefruit!

-The Curiosity Carnival on Friday 29 September is a chance to find out what research is really all about, meet researchers, ask questions and discover how research affects and changes all our lives.
+The Curiosity Carnival on Friday 29 September was a chance to find out what research is really all about, meet researchers, ask questions and discover how research affects and changes all our lives.

-The night is a huge festival of curiosity – a city-wide programme of activities across the University of Oxford’s museums, libraries, gardens and woods.
-There will be a wide range of activities for all ages and interests – live experiments, games, stalls, busking, debates, music, dance and a pub-style quiz.
+The night was a huge festival of curiosity – a city-wide programme of activities across the University of Oxford’s museums, libraries, gardens and woods.
+There was a wide range of activities for all ages and interests – live experiments, games, stalls, busking, debates, music, dance and a pub-style quiz.

-Oxford’s Curiosity Carnival 2017 will join hundreds of other European cities in celebrating European Researchers’ Night.
+Oxford’s Curiosity Carnival 2017 joined hundreds of other European cities in celebrating European Researchers’ Night.

 What is European Researchers’ Night?